Invariance of success probability in Grover's quantum search under local noise with memory: Conclusion

 \section{Conclusion}

-The Grover's algorithm can be employed to achieve a quadratic speed-up over classical methods in an unstructured search.\ While this gives an advantage, a practical quantum circuit will undoubtedly be affected by different types of noise and several studies have already been pursued on the effects of such noises on the algorithm's performance.\ In our study, we consider the quantum register performing the algorithm to be under a local, unital noise which can also be correlated in time.\ In this setting, we find that the success probability of the algorithm at all times remains unchanged with respect to the number of noisy qubits, if and only if the local noisy evolutions are given by some special unitaries which we call the `good noises'.\ These noises are shown to reduce to multi-qubit bit-flip or phase-damping errors and in some cases bit-phase flip errors in the absence of time-correlations.\ Locations of the noisy qubits are also shown to be not relevant in case of the good noises.\ This can be a potentially useful information in an actual implementation of the search algorithm on a register.\ The result that two of the noises behave in a different way than the third, can be explained by the symmetry breaking due to the choice of the initial state of the algorithm's register (which is a product of eigenvectors of the Pauli \(\sigma_z\) operator) and the ensuing Hadamard rotation (which connects the \(\sigma_x\) and \(\sigma_z\) eigenbases).\ Numerically, we have shown that a noise with Markovian time-correlation can lead to higher success of the algorithm.\ It will be interesting to investigate if such enhancement persists even in presence of more general time-correlated noise \cite{haake,Daffer,Maniscalco_2006,buscemi,Ali_,benedetti2014non,Addis_2016,schwarma} in the quantum circuit.
+The Grover's algorithm can be employed to achieve a quadratic speed-up over classical methods in an unstructured search.
+While this gives an advantage, a practical quantum circuit will undoubtedly be affected by different types of noise and several studies have already been pursued on the effects of such noises on the algorithm's performance.
+In our study, we consider the quantum register performing the algorithm to be under a local unitary noise which can also be correlated in time.
+In the interval between any two Grover operations, there is some probability for the noise to act on the register.
+In this setting, we find that the success probability of the algorithm at all times remains unchanged with respect to the number of noisy qubits, if and only if the local noisy evolutions are given by some special unitaries.
+We call these unitaries the `good noises.'
+These noises are shown to reduce to multi-qubit bit-flip or phase-damping errors and in some cases bit-phase flip errors in the absence of time-correlations.
+Locations of the noisy qubits are also shown to be not relevant in case of the good noises.
+This can be a potentially useful information in an actual implementation of the search algorithm on a register.
+The result that two of the Pauli noises behave in a different way than the third, can be explained by the symmetry-breaking in Grover algorithm due to the choice of the initial state of the algorithm's register (which is a product of eigenvectors of the Pauli \(\sigma_z\) operator) and the ensuing Hadamard rotation (which connects the \(\sigma_x\) and \(\sigma_z\) eigenbases).
+Numerically, we have been also able to show that a time-correlated noise could lead to a better performance of the noisy algorithm.

 \acknowledgements We acknowledge partial support from the Department of Science and Technology, Government of India through the QuEST grant (grant number DST/ICPS/QUST/Theme-3/2019/120).